At the Mall

 Anyway, I was focused on making my way out, through all of the other shoppers and buyers and people watchers (oh my!) when words jumped through the white noise and caught my attention.

-I was near one of those temporary stands that seam to fill every corridor these days.
+I was near one of those temporary stands that seem to fill every corridor these days.
 You know the ones, for phone cases, jewelry cleaners and such.
 This one was for hair accessories (weaves, scrunchies, barrettes, pig-tail holders, etc.).

 As I approached I heard the proprietor say, in a very direct tone: “I might be able to do that, but what are you going to do for me first?”